redknight30/temperature-calculator/README.md

 # temperature-converter
-it  coverts  the tempters for Celsius, Fahrenheit, and kelvin (still in working progress) yousis python
+it  coverts  the tempters for Celsius, Fahrenheit, and kelvin

+it is a python program